 Those wanting to delve deeper into samurai history should visit the historical Naga-machi samurai residential district which contains canals, traditional samurai-style mud walled houses, and flagstone pavement.
 Explore Nomura House, which served Kaga domain’s feudal lords for generations, and its 400-year old garden featuring myrtle trees, flowing water, and exquisite stonework.

 Culture seekers can also experience an authentic Zen tradition steeped in over 700 years of history at the Sōtō-sect Buddhist Sojiji Soin Temple.
 One of the best things to do in Ishikawa, explore historic buildings within the temple walls and attend a guided Zen Meditation with an English-speaking German monk in training.
 You can even stay overnight and experience the simple lifestyle of Buddhist monks by sleeping in traditional Japanese-style rooms with futon beds and vegetarian meals.
 The temple can be reached by public transport via a 20-minute bus ride from Anamizu Station on the Nanao line of the Noto Railway or a two-hour Express Bus from Kanazawa.

 And relax – Onsen

-The perfect way to end a ski trip in Japan is to stay at one of Ishikawa’s renowned luxury onsen resorts.
+No doubt one of the best things to do in Ishikawa is to stay at one of the renowned luxury onsen resorts.
 Located south of Kanazawa, Kaga Onsen is a collection of four traditional hot spring villages including the quaint Yamanaka Onsen resort which is located along the Kakusenkei Gorge.
 The village’s hot springs were discovered more than 1,300 years ago by a monk and are known for producing some of the best waters in the region.
 Bathing in the hot springs is an incredible experience, especially in winter as you can watch the snow fall while soaking in the open-air onsen.

 How to get to Ishikawa